uc-cdis/gen3.org/content/resources/gen3-features.md

 ## Data exploration and analysis

 * GraphQL endpoint and UI to explore structured data via Peregrine (graph data)
-* GraphQL endpoint and UI to explore Structured data via Guppy (flat ElasticSearch data)
+* GraphQL endpoint and UI to explore flattened data via Guppy (in ElasticSearch)
 * Explorer page of Windmill
     * Filters to select a cohort
     * Charts and visualizations: count, pie charts, bar charts, stacked bar charts, heatmaps